AADavin/Zombi/README.md

 *Some advances details regarding the genes identifiers: You might want to skip this part if you are reading this for the first time*

 Events that introduce nodes in the topology of the gene tree, change the identifier of the gene.
 For example, let us say that in the root we have a gene whose identifier is 1.
-If the genome where the gene is speciates, the two branches will inherit one a gene whose identifier is 2 and the other one 3.
+If the genome where the gene undergoes a speciation, the two branches will inherit: one a gene whose identifier is 2 and the other one 3.
 A duplication will change also the identifiers of the duplicated genes.
 When a gene has been transferred, it changes the identifier of the gene remaining in the genome and in the recipient genome.
 This way is easy to track the events that have given rise to different tree topologies.
 Inversions and translocations do not introduce changes in the tree topology and for that reason they do not change the identifier of the affected genes.